TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-8.md

 ...
 And that's it!
 When we write `raise Impossible("An exception message")` in our program, the `Impossible` exception will be raised, with the given message.

 So what do we do with the raised exception?
+Well, we should catch it!
+But where?

+Let's modify the `main.py` file to catch the exceptions, like this:

 TODO: Fill in the main changes to accomodate Impossible.